snoop2head/scss_practice/README.md

 - Main axis is x-axis
   - justify-content move childrens on main axis
+  - or, justify-content modify lines of main axis

 ![Basics3](https://mdn.mozillademos.org/files/15616/Basics3.png)

 - Cross axis is y-axis
   - align-items move children on cross axis
+  - or, align-items modify lines of cross axis

 ### **When flex-direction is column,**